KGME: Meredith ownership

-KPHO radio and television were sold in 1952 for $1.4 million to the Meredith Corporation of Des Moines, Iowa, whose only broadcast holdings at the time consisted of WHEN-TV in Syracuse, New York, and WOW radio and television in Omaha, Nebraska.
+KPHO radio and television were sold in 1952 for $1.4 million to the Meredith Corporation of Des Moines, Iowa, whose only broadcast holdings at the time consisted of WHEN-TV in Syracuse, New York, and WOW radio and WOW-TV in Omaha, Nebraska.
 Loretta Young and Irene Dunne were reported to be interested in the months leading up to the sale, offering $1.25 million, but the owners of KPHO were looking for $2 million at the time, only lowering their price because of the impending arrival of new TV stations into a market they had monopolized since going on the air.

 Over the course of the 1960s, KPHO gradually morphed into a news-intensive radio station.
 Evening news programming, begun in 1961, expanded to morning and afternoon drive.
 The format shift was completed in April 1970 when KPHO changed to an all-news format during the day, as well as talk shows with Pat McMahon and Earl Baldwin at night.
 However, KPHO became one of the smallest all-news stations by market size in the United States.
 Even though the local manager contended it was making money, Meredith corporate disagreed about its prospects.
 In July 1971, the company announced the sale of the station for $1.5 million to Dairyland Associates, a company based in Madison, Wisconsin.
 The sale included the building in which the radio and TV stations were presently located, as KPHO-TV was building new studios on Black Canyon Highway; despite this, the radio station moved along with KPHO-TV to the building upon completion and would remain there until the sale was completed.
 Dairyland announced that Ray Odom, who owned KHAT (1480 AM), would serve as the station's manager after the sale.